The Chart for Qurate Retail Inc. (QRTEA) Is Flashing Mixed Signals

 BofA Securities gave a rating of “Neutral” to QRTEA, setting the target price at $9 in the report published on November 06th of the previous year.

-During the last 5 trading sessions, QRTEA rose by +1.16%, which changed the moving average for the period of 200-days by +1.40% in comparison to the 20-day moving average, which settled at $10.48.
-In addition, Qurate Retail Inc. saw -4.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QRTEA fell by -2.45%, which changed the moving average for the period of 200-days by -4.96% in comparison to the 20-day moving average, which settled at $10.40.
+In addition, Qurate Retail Inc. saw -5.74% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading